epipolarity/Decode-Drawings-V5/readme.md

 $$sin(a) = \frac{3}{R}$$

-and rearrange to find $R$ (range, or distance to the ball):
+and rearrange to find $R$ (range, or distance, to the ball):

 $$R = \frac{3}{sin(a)}$$

 In practice I replaced $3$ with a tunable variable for ball radius, which gave better results with a slightly higher value, even though we know $3$ (cm) to be the actual radius.

-The triangle is a right angle triangle, because the observed edges of each ball define a ray from the camera viewpoint to a point tangent to the ball surface, and such tangents are always perpendicular to the centroid.
+The triangle is a right angle triangle, because the observed edges of each ball define a ray from the camera viewpoint to a point tangent to the ball surface, and such tangents are always perpendicular to the centroid of a circle/sphere.

 <img src="images/PXL_20250713_145153438~2.jpg" height="500"/>

 ### 2.5 - Work out XY camera position using trilateration

-My trilateration method for XY position has not changed since version 3, so I will re-use the same illustration of the derivation, which was initially also scrawled in pencil.
+My trilateration method for XY position has not changed since version 3, so I will re-use the same illustration of the derivation, which was initially also scrawled in pencil (full size image available in `./images/`).

 <img src="images/trilateration.jpg" height="500" />